 i.)
 External Examiners should have knowledge of e-exams and be provided with appropriate training to allow for effective interaction with the University’s software

 ii.)
 In order to fulfil their responsibilities, External Examiners should be granted access to the e-exam software to review examination papers and student scripts in the format in which they are to be delivered.
-External Examiners should also be made award of the checks that are put in place to ensure that academic misconduct does not occur.
+External Examiners should also be made aware of the checks that are put in place to ensure that academic misconduct does not occur.

 iii.)
 External Examiners should approve the base design of the e-exam as well as the checks that are put in place to ensure that academic misconduct does not occur.